 The Kitchy Kitchen is the brainchild of food enthusiast and self-taught chef Claire Thomas.
-Thomas has amassed fame in the culinary world, as host of Food for Thought With Claire Thomas on ABC and author of The Kitchy Kitchen: New Classics for Living Deliciously.
-Here, Thomas will be providing original recipes every month for MyDomaine readers to experience their own Kitchy Kitchen at home.
+Thomas was the host of Food for Thought With Claire Thomas on ABC and has authored The Kitchy Kitchen: New Classics for Living Deliciously.
+Here, Claire walks us through how to make the best cup of French hot chocolate this side of the Seine.

-I stumbled across this recipe for an especially elegant-sounding hot chocolate in one of my favorite vintage cookbooks, The Gold Cookbook by Louis P. De Gouy, which was published in 1947.
+I stumbled across this recipe for an especially elegant-sounding hot chocolate in one of my favorite vintage cookbooks, The Gold Cookbook.
 I love the idea of having hot chocolate ready to go at a moment’s notice, and I discovered that this mix makes a delicious hot fudge sauce as well.
-I keep a big jar of it in my fridge when I know company is coming over in the cold weather months as a zero-effort last-minute sweet.
+In the colder months, I keep a big jar of it in my fridge when I know company is coming over because it's a zero-effort last-minute sweet.
 Try a spoonful in your coffee to create a mocha; it’s wonderful!
-De Gouy suggests that snack accompaniments be “light and dainty, thin bread and butter sandwiches, unsweetened wafers, lady fingers, and sponge drops.”
+The author suggests that snack accompaniments be “light and dainty, thin bread-and-butter sandwiches, unsweetened wafers, ladyfingers, and sponge drops.”
 Sounds like tea time!
-Keep reading to learn more about this elegant way to enjoy hot chocolate.
+Keep reading to learn more about this elegant way to enjoy French hot chocolate.

 2 1/2 oz. semisweet chocolate